No Place Like Home | Keeping Pets and People Together

 Thanks to their Heroes . . .

-Thanks to the continued support of our community, which was made possible through generous donations during the Giving Challenge 2022 and throughout the following year, LPS was able to keep these pets and those who love them together.
+Thanks to the continued support of our community, which was made possible through generous donations during previous Giving Challenges and throughout the following year, LPS was able to keep these pets and those who love them together.
 For those whose owners were never found, LPS was able to treat the injured and sick and help them find new, loving homes.

 As the ongoing Medical Assistance Program needs increase, our new PAWs Project - Partners for Animal Welfare, will expand access to critical veterinary medical funding assistance for pet owners in need and increase awareness of financial challenges those seeking medical help for their pets face.

-We hope you will support us during the #GivingChallenge2024 on April 9 - 10 from noon to noon so we can continue to offer this much-needed program for pet owners in need of assistance and the strays without families. #BeTheOne ~ Be Their Hero.
+We hope you will support us during the #GivingChallenge2026 on April 15th - 16th from noon to noon so we can continue to offer this much-needed program for pet owners in need of assistance and the strays without families. #BeTheOne ~ Be Their Hero.

 Read Little Bit's Story

-Little Bit's story is a testament to the power of compassion and collaboration.
-A loyal companion was given a second chance at life.
-Your support allows us to continue offering critical support to animals like Little Bit and their families, ensuring that financial limitations never stand in the way of receiving life-saving care.
+These stories are a testament to the power of compassion and collaboration.
+Loyal companions are given a second chance at life.
+Your support allows us to continue offering critical support to pets like these and their families, ensuring that financial limitations never stand in the way of receiving life-saving care.

-Will you #BeTheOne to help more pets like Little Bit?
+Will you #BeTheOne to help more pets like these?

 Recipients of Giving